m2stack/Sensores-y-actuadores/README.md

-# 📘 Sensores y actuadores
+# 📘 Sensores y actuadores / Sensors & actuators

-Este repositorio contiene los proyectos, ejercicios y materiales desarrollados relativos al estudio de los sensores y actuadores de manera práctica.
+This repository contains the projects, exercises and materials developed relating to the study of sensors and actuators in a practical way

 It contains the programs developed for communication with different sensors and actuators using a **Raspberry Pi**.
 Developed and coded using **Python** and official documentation provided by the URJC.